NotAkitake/find_sp2x_patches/README.md

 ## Directories

 - `dlls` Contains game's .dll files you want to find patches for.
-- `patches` Is the output folder for the script.
+- `patches` Is the output folder for spice2x-compatible .json files.
 - `signatures` Contains `<gamecode>-signatures.json` files used by the script to determine patches.

 ## Usage